SEB-9-BH/first-react-lesson/conditional-rendering-in-loops/README.md

 ## Conditional rendering in loops

-We've learned how to render data in JSX conditionally and how to loop over data and transform it into JSX list elements.
-There may be times when you wish to do both - for example, let's say that you want to iterate over `todos` and mark when a task is complete.
+We've learned how to render data in JSX conditionally, loop over data, and transform it into JSX list elements.
+There may be times when you wish to do both - for example, let's say you want to iterate over `todos` and mark when a task is complete.

 We can use `map()` to iterate over the `todos` data, transforming each element into an `<li>` element.
 Inside each `<li>`, we'll include the conditional rendering code we used earlier, attaching a prefix if `todo.done` is truthy.
 The result looks like the following:

 ```jsx
 const App = () => {